Karenvn/merian-busco-painter/README.md

 into columns automatically. `--panel-size` sets the maximum number of chromosomes per column.

+## Plotting modes

+These scripts are intentionally used in two different ways.

+If you run `buscopainter.py` with `--accession`, chromosome lengths are fetched from the NCBI Datasets `sequence_reports` endpoint.
+In that mode, the plot is
+chromosome-focused: plotting units are assembled chromosomes, and lengths from unlocalized scaffolds are added to their parent chromosome.
+This is the mode intended for public assemblies and genome notes figures.

+If you do not provide `--accession`, no NCBI chromosome table is written and `plot_buscopainter.py` falls back to plotting every BUSCO-bearing `query_chr` present in the BUSCO table.
+This is useful during curation, when unassembled scaffolds with genes should remain visible so they can be checked and placed.

+There is no separate `.fai` workflow in this repository.
+The plotting step either uses the NCBI-derived `chrom_lengths.tsv` written by `buscopainter.py`, or estimates lengths directly from BUSCO positions when no lengths table is available.

 ## Batch workflow

 The wrapper expects to be run from a directory containing: